 Y-mAbs Announces Outcome of FDA Advisory Committee Meeting on Omburtamab

-/EIN News/ -- NEW YORK, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Y-mAbs Therapeutics, Inc. (the “Company” or “Y-mAbs”) (Nasdaq: YMAB) a commercial-stage biopharmaceutical company focused on the development and commercialization of novel, antibody-based therapeutic products for the treatment of cancer, today announced the outcome of the meeting of the U.S. Food and Drug Administration (“FDA”) Oncologic Drugs Advisory Committee (“ODAC”), which reviewed investigational 131I-omburtamab (“omburtamab”) for the treatment of CNS/leptomeningeal metastasis from neuroblastoma.
+NEW YORK, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Y-mAbs Therapeutics, Inc. (the "Company" or "Y-mAbs") YMAB a commercial-stage biopharmaceutical company focused on the development and commercialization of novel, antibody-based therapeutic products for the treatment of cancer, today announced the outcome of the meeting of the U.S. Food and Drug Administration ("FDA") Oncologic Drugs Advisory Committee ("ODAC"), which reviewed investigational 131I-omburtamab ("omburtamab") for the treatment of CNS/leptomeningeal metastasis from neuroblastoma.
 The committee voted 16 to 0 that the Company had not provided sufficient evidence to conclude that omburtamab improves overall survival.

 "We are disappointed by the outcome of today's meeting, as patients with CNS/leptomeningeal metastasis from neuroblastoma are in need of effective and safe treatment options," said Thomas Gad, President, and Interim Chief Executive Officer.
 "Y-mAbs is committed to working closely with the FDA on their review of the Biologic License Application ("BLA") for omburtamab ahead of their decision.
 We want to thank all of the patients, caregivers, and healthcare providers who participated in the studies of this life-threatening condition."